On the Computation of the Zariski Closure of Finitely Generated Groups of Matrices: Chains of Linear Algebraic Groups

 \subsection{The Length of Chains of Linear Algebraic Groups}

 We show that linear algebraic groups in dimension~$n$ over the rationals behave more like irreducible algebraic sets than general algebraic sets, in that there is a uniform bound on the length of their chains (regardless of whether the chain is ascending or descending) that depends only on~$n$.
-We start with \cref{lem:semisimple-chain}, which is restricted to the case in which each group in the chain exclusively consists of semisimple elements. \begin{lemma} Let $n\in \NN$ and \done{$G_i=\Zcl{\Gen{S_i}}$ for $S_i\subseteq\GL_{n}(\QQ)$}, $1 \leq i \leq \ell$, be such that $G_1\subsetneq G_2\subsetneq\cdots \subsetneq G_\ell$.
-If each \done{$S_i$} only consists of semisimple elements, then $\ell \leq n^2(2(n^2+1)^2)!$. \end{lemma}
+We start with \cref{lem:semisimple-chain}, which is restricted to the case in which each group in the chain exclusively consists of semisimple elements.